idugalic/micro-company/README.md

 # Application 'Micro Company' (Monolithic version)

 This version of the application is deployed as a single monolithic application.

-It is designed in a way that supports easy migration to microservices architectural style.
+Domain Driven Design is applied through Event Sourcing and CQRS.How Event Sourcing enables deployment flexibility - the application can be migrated and deployed as a microservices.

 ### Patterns and techniques:

 1. Command and Query Responsibility Separation (CQRS)
-2. DDD - Event Sourcing
+2. Event Sourcing
-3. DDD - Agregates

 ### Technologies